kamilprz/blog/_posts/2025-04-12-Artificial-Intelligence-and-its-Consequences.md

 Historically information has always travelled from one human to another - for example, a radio show host talking to their audience, or a printed document sent to an executive.
 Regardless of whether or not technology was involved in between, the nodes of the information network graph have always been humans.
 We are the ones who decide what to write, who to send it to and how to send it to them.
 The technology merely acts as the connecting edge.

-{% include img.html path="/img/info-network.png" alt="Information network between humans" %}
+{% include img.html path="/img/info-network.png" alt="Information network between humans" caption="Figure 2: Information network between humans" %}

 With the emergence of AI, a non-human node is introduced into the network for the first time in history.
 To examine why AI classifies as a node and not simply an edge, lets compare it to the radio.
 The radio by itself cannot create any information, nor can it decide on who should receive it.
 It cannot make decisions.
 The radio requires a human presence to be useful.
 On the other hand, an AI system may generate a political news article by itself and publish it to the web.
 Another AI system may detect this article and make a decision about it - for example marking it as spam, or reposting it, depending on how it perceives the content.
 A third system may observe this reaction, and take corresponding action by selling risky stocks and buying government bonds instead.
 Other systems who may be observing the market could notice this and follow suit themselves.
 This could all take place within a matter of seconds, without any human intervention, and quite likely even without their awareness.
 This is the difference.
 AI can generate content and make decisions by itself, which makes it a fully fledged member of the information network.

-{% include img.html path="/img/info-network-computer.png" alt="Information network between humans and computers" %}
+{% include img.html path="/img/info-network-computer.png" alt="Information network between humans and computers" caption="Figure 3: Information network between humans and computers" %}

 At the moment, we still play a crucial role in this network, but this may change.
 As AI becomes more "intelligent" we will likely be pushed out, and information networks without any human members could very well emerge.
 We really need to think about the consequences that this may have.
 Importantly, as the models get larger in size, consume more data, and their algorithms grow in complexity, the decision making frameworks will become incomprehensible to humans - that is, if they are not already.
 We will thus lose the ability to understand how the algorithms reached certain conclusions, allowing them control our lives without comprehension.
 It should go without saying this has the potential to become very concerning if not regulated accordingly.